dlr-eoc/ukis-frontend-libraries/projects/user-info/README.md

 This service (e.g. basic-auth.service) includes your business logic for authentication and authorization

 #### create an AuthGuardService
-This service protects your routes and is registered in the AppRoutingModule
+This service protects your routes and is registered in the AppConfig or App Component

-#### add the following to the app.module.ts
+#### add the following to the app.component.ts
 ```
-import { UserInfoModule } from '@dlr-eoc/user-info';
+import { LoginComponent, RegisterComponent, UserDetailsComponent } from '@dlr-eoc/user-info';
 import { BasicAuthService } from './auth/basic-auth.service';
 import { HttpAuthInterceptor } from './auth/http-auth.interceptor';

 ...

+ standalone: true,
  imports: [
     ...
-    UserInfoModule
+    LoginComponent, RegisterComponent, UserDetailsComponent
   ]

   providers: [